The Document Archives

 • Geophysics

-New material is received continuously by the Mineral Resources Information Office from the Mining Inspectorate of Sweden, the decision-making body tasked with processing matters concerning exploration and extraction of minerals.
+New material is received regularly by the Mineral Resources Information Office from the Mining Inspectorate of Sweden, the decision-making body tasked with handling matters concerning exploration and extraction of minerals.

-Since 1998, when an exploration permit is granted, the law has required exploration activities and digital data to be reported to the Mining Inspectorate.
-After a secrecy period of no longer than four years, the material is made public and archived at the Mineral Resources Information Office.
+Since 1998, when an exploration permit is granted, the law requires that exploration activities and digital data are reported to the mining inspectorate.
+After a confidentiality period of a maximum of four years, the material becomes publicly available and archived at the Mineral Resources Information Office.

-The Mineral Resources Information Office also has field notes, both from basic surveying and from exploration-oriented surveying.
-Besides this, there are about 1500 publications on Swedish geology and mineral deposits in a number of languages.
+The Mineral Resources Information Office has also field notes, both from base mapping/surveying and from exploration-oriented mapping.
+In addition, there are about 1 500 publications on Swedish geology and mineral deposits in several languages.